vectara/vectara-docs/www/docs/console-ui/corpus_query_configuration.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-The Query tab of a corpus lets you ask questions about your data through searches or chats.
-Opening a corpus from Data lets you access this tab, and then you select the app type that you want from the drop-down as Semantic Search, Summarized Semantic Search, or Chat.
+The Query tab of a corpus lets you configure and experiment with different types of searches so that you can ask questions about your data.
+You select the search app type that you want to use from the drop-down as either Semantic Search, Summarized Semantic Search, or Chat.

-Each of these app types has configuration options for Retrieval, Generation, Filters, or Evaluation:
+Each search app has configuration options that open different drawers from the right side.
+For example, the Retrieval configuration lets you experiment with blending neural search and keyword search, while Filters helps you further refine the results.

 ![Select an app type](/img/choose_app_type.png)